pickleprat/gpandas/README.md

 ### DataFrame
 The primary data structure for handling 2-dimensional data with labeled axes.

-### Series
-1-dimensional labeled array that can hold data of any type.

 ### Set
 Generic implementation of set operations supporting any comparable type.